 Lueny Morell, MS, PE, Ing.Paed.IGIP, Founder and CEO of Lueny Morell & Associates and Director of InnovaHiEd.
-She and Uriel Cukierman will be coordinators as well as instructors of the program.
+She and Uriel Cukierman are the coordinators as well as instructors of the program.

 Lueny Morell, MS, PE, Ing.Paed.IGIP, founder and CEO of Lueny Morell & Associates y Director of InnovaHiEd LLC